p-ja/acme-fitness-store/lab-guide/Lab-6-Change-the-application.md

      ![dfgj](Images/keyupdates2.png)

-1. Once the changes are done, now you will be publishing a new stagging deployment to the frontend application.
+1. Once the changes are done, you will be publishing a new stagging deployment to the frontend application.

 1. Run the below command in the gitbash to create a new deployment name as stagging-update for the frontend application.